rgsubh/ComplianceDemoApp/README.md

 ### noncompliant-webapp-deployment
 This deployment workflow is triggered on code push to branch.
 It deploys the node app to Azure Web APP server.
 There are  non-compliance changes made as a part of this deployment i.e:
-- Detailed error logging is disabled
-- Failed Request tracing is disabled <br>
- and there are polices assigned which mandate this logging and tracing hence the post-deployment compliance scan will be failure.
+- "Redirect all HTTP traffic to HTTPS" is disabled and there are polices "Web Application should only be accessible over HTTPS" assigned which mandate APP to be accessed only via HTTPS.